Descent and \'etale-Brauer obstructions for 0-cycles: Introduction

 The definition of the descent set leads to, among other results, a definition of the \'etale-Brauer obstruction for $0$-cycles (Definition \ref{def:fBrSet}), namely

+In Section \ref{sec: local}, we show how the descent set and its variations involving the Brauer group are compatible with an important equivalence relation on 0-cycles, namely the finite correspondences equivalence relation, which gives rise to Suslin's singular homology groups of degree 0; for proper varieties, Suslin's singular homology groups of degree 0 correspond to Chow groups.

-More generally, it affords the possibility of a more systematic theory of obstructions for $0$-cycles, analogous to that of rational points.
-It also provides new potential avenues for investigating Conjecture \ref{conjE}: if Conjecture \ref{conjE} holds, it implies that the Brauer-Manin obstruction is the only one for weak approximation for 0-cycles (see \cite{Lia13}*{Theorem A}); this, on the other hand, should imply that the étale-Brauer set and the Brauer-Manin set for 0-cycles are equal in the Chow group.
+More generally, these definitions afford the possibility of a more systematic theory of obstructions for $0$-cycles, analogous to that of rational points.
+It also provides new potential avenues for investigating Conjecture \ref{conjE}: if Conjecture \ref{conjE} holds, it implies that the Brauer-Manin obstruction is the only one for weak approximation for 0-cycles of degree 1 (see \cite{Lia13}*{Theorem A}); this, on the other hand, should imply that the étale-Brauer set and the Brauer-Manin set for 0-cycles of degree 1 are ``equal" in the Chow group, in the sense that, for any $n \in \NN$, for any finite set $S' \subset \Omega_k$ of places of $k$, if $(z_v)_v \in Z_0^1(X_{\A_k})^{\Br}$, then there is some $(\tilde{z}_v)_v \in Z_0^1(X_{\A_k})^{\etBr}$ such that $z_v$ and $\tilde{z}_v$ have the same image in $\CH_0(X_{k_v})/n$ for any $v \in S'$.

 Equipped with our new definitions, in \S\ref{sec:LiangTorsors} we begin to transfer some of the tools and techniques used to study descent obstructions to rational points into the $0$-cycles setting.
 We do so in the spirit of some of the ideas developed by Liang in \cite{Lia13}.
 His strategy consists of trying to show that, under certain conditions, if some arithmetic property (such as, for example, the Brauer-Manin obstruction being the only one for weak approximation) holds for rational points for enough field extensions of finite degree of the base field, then an analogous arithmetic property holds for 0-cycles as well.
 In \S\ref{subsec:LiangTorsors}, we extend Liang's strategy to torsors.